SOIL FERTILITY IMPROVEMENTS

 Manures are plants and animal materials that are added to the soil to supply nutrieiits needed for the growth of crops.
 A well decomposed organic matter is called humus.
 Humus is a rich source of plant nutrients suitable for vegetable gardening.

-Types of Organic Manures
+Types of Organic Manures in soil fertility management

 The major types of organic manures are green manure, form yard manure and compost manure